pusher/pusher-websocket-android/README.md

 });
 ```

-If you wish to set a custom callback for when GCM notifications comes in:
+If you wish to set a custom callback for when GCM notifications come in:

 ```java
 nativePusher.setMessageReceivedListener(new PusherPushNotificationReceivedListener() {